funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/currencies.md

 ::::

-## Set currency
+## Set Currency

-Allows the dApp to set the currency for the wallet.
-This can be useful if you have your own currency UI and on change of that you want to make sure the wallet shows in the same currency the user has selected.
+Allows the dApp to set the currency for the Wallet.
+This can be useful if you have your own currency UI and on change of that you want to make sure the Wallet shows amounts in the same currency the user has selected.

 ```ts
 set(fiatCurrency: FiatCurrencyType): Promise<void>